kalmhq/docs/docs/install/gke.md

 gcloud container clusters get-credentials NAME_OF_YOUR_CLUSTER --zone ZONE_OF_CLUSTER
 ```

-- *Note - You can see your project's zone on your [gcloud console](https://console.cloud.google.com/) or in your CLI enter: `gcloud info | grep "zone"`*
+- *Note - identify the project's zone either on [gcloud console](https://console.cloud.google.com/) or using the CLI by entering: `gcloud info | grep "zone"`*

 Verify the cluster is properly setup and accessible.